Tellusant/docs/periodicals/beige-book.md

 >
 > Because vocabulary is controlled, your historical series remains consistent.
 This is rare in text-based economic indicators."

+It then suggested adding the indexes you see below.

 ---
 <p align="center">
 <img  src="assets/images/tellusant-fed-beige-book-summary-2026-03.svg" width="700" alt="Nowcast: Federal Reserve Beige Book Economic Activity">